0x100/tinka/README.md

 # tinka
-Java client for Tinkoff Invest Rest API: https://tinkoffcreditsystems.github.io/invest-openapi/rest/
+Java client for Tinkoff Invest Rest API: https://tinkoffcreditsystems.github.io/invest-openapi/rest/.

 ###

 ![build](https://github.com/0x100/tinka/workflows/build/badge.svg?branch=master)
 ![compile](https://img.shields.io/github/last-commit/0x100/tinka)

+DISCLAIMER: You may use this client only at your own risk.
+You're yourself accept liability for any profit or loss that may arise directly or indirectly from using this client.

 ## Requirements